AIINS-NTHU/PCEC/README.md

   </a>
 </p>

-This work proposes the very first error concealment pipeline framework, which is designed to be flexible and extensible, allowing users to customize the pipeline in different usage scenarios.
+This work proposes the very first error concealment pipeline framework for dynamic 3D point cloud streaming, which is designed to be flexible and extensible, allowing users to customize the pipeline in different usage scenarios.

 ## Outline
 - [About](#about)